nickrigby/nickrigby.github.io/_posts/2017-02-13-using-a-custom-domain-with-jekyll-and-github-pages.md

 Points to: 192.30.252.154
 {% endhighlight %}

-_Note:_ Because DNS can take some time to propagate, you may need to wait some time until the world can view your site from your domain.
+_Note:_ Because DNS can take some time to propagate, there may be a delay until the world can view your site using your domain.
 If you're on a Mac, you can [flush your DNS cache](https://www.igeeksblog.com/how-to-flush-dns-in-mac-os-x/) which should allow _you_ to see the changes straight away.

 ## Configuring Jekyll
 Almost there.
 Now we need to instruct Jekyll to use your custom domain too.
 Thankfully, it only requires one simple change to your `_config.yml` file.
 Open the file and change the url key to your new domain: